Risdar/Project-Brutality-Weapons-Pack/README.md

 - Choose which weapons spawn and how.

-- Combat Points Weapons Shop
+- Merchant Shopkeeper by popguy

 - Random Weapon Switcher by BROS_ETT_311:  Allows you to randomize the weapons in your hand at random intervals.